nazunalika/linux-guide-and-hints/source/el/openldap.rst

 .. note:: Deprecation

    Please note that the OpenLDAP server is considered deprecated in RHEL (and thusly other EL derivatives).
-This document will stay here as a reference for those who are still using the server software on RHEL 7 and/or potentially using the OpenLDAP LTB version of the software.
+This document will stay here as a reference for those who are still using the server software on Enterprise Linux 7 and/or potentially using the OpenLDAP LTB version of the software.
 It may apply to Fedora users in some contexts, but there are some differences they may never be documented here.
 If you see a need for corrections, please open up an issue on our github.

 .. meta::
-    :description: How to install OpenLDAP on RHEL 7, configure and set up accounts for host access, etc. RHEL 7 and Fedora users will have the ability to use SSSD for SUDO.
+    :description: How to install OpenLDAP on Enterprise Linux 7, configure and set up accounts for host access, etc. Enterprise Linux 7 and Fedora users will have the ability to use SSSD for SUDO.

-This tutorial goes over how to install OpenLDAP to a RHEL 7 Server and options on configuring and setting up accounts for host access, etc. This how-to is the method of implementation that I used, and can be modified/changed to any users preferences if preferred.
-RHEL 7 and Fedora users will have the ability to use SSSD for SUDO (and it's relatively easy to set it up).
+This tutorial goes over how to install OpenLDAP to a Enterprise Linux 7 Server and options on configuring and setting up accounts for host access, etc. This how-to is the method of implementation that I used, and can be modified/changed to any users preferences if preferred.
+Enterprise Linux 7 and Fedora users will have the ability to use SSSD for SUDO (and it's relatively easy to set it up).

 Overview
 --------